subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ \log S(t) = \log S(0) + (\mu - {\sigma^2\over 2})t +\sigma W(t) $$

 which is just the standard Wiener Process with drift.

+The model based on the Wiener Process with drift can be regarded as the value of an invsestment in which the gains are not invested back into the portfolio, hence any change is due to gain or loss in the original amount.
+The model based on the Geometric Wiener Process on the other hand re-invests its gains back into the portfolio, so it results in the exponential behavior due to continuously compounding gains.

 Both these models are based on the assumption that the future of the stock market cannot be predicted by knowing how it has been doing in the past, only the current price matters, which is same as the Markov property.
 This is also known as the weak form of the Efficient Market Hypothesis (EMH) in Finance, and was most forcefully advocated by the economist Eugene Fama in the late 1960s.
 There is a group of investors known as Technical Analysts who try to predict the market by looking at stock patterns that have occurred in the past, thus directly contradicting the EMH.
 This is an extremely difficult undertaking, and most Technical Analysts end up loosing money.
 However there are a few that do manage to beat the market, at least during intervals, and that raises the question whether the market behavior varies over time, and there are times when the EMH is violated.